jtgsystems/claude-engineer/Claude-Eng-v2/readme.md

 5. Support various editing scenarios, including targeted changes, appending content, inserting at the beginning, and replacing entire file contents.
 6. Use the CODEEDITORMODEL to ensure code changes adhere to best practices and maintain consistency.

-This feature enhances Claude's ability to make targeted improvements to your codebase while maintaining the integrity of existing functionality.
+This feature enhances AI Engineer's ability to make targeted improvements to your codebase while maintaining the integrity of existing functionality.

 ### 🧠 Dynamic System Prompt

 The system prompt is now dynamically updated based on whether the script is in automode or not.
 This allows for more tailored instructions and behavior depending on the current operating mode:

-1. In regular mode, Claude focuses on providing helpful responses and using tools as needed.
+1. In regular mode, AI Engineer focuses on providing helpful responses and using tools as needed.
-2. In automode, Claude is instructed to work autonomously, set goals, and provide regular updates on progress.
+2. In automode, AI Engineer is instructed to work autonomously, set goals, and provide regular updates on progress.
-3. The system prompt adapts to the specific task at hand, optimizing Claude's performance for each scenario.
+3. The system prompt adapts to the specific task at hand, optimizing AI Engineer's performance for each scenario.
 4. The system prompt now includes file context for enhanced token management.

-The dynamic system prompt enhances Claude's ability to adapt to different scenarios and provide more relevant assistance.
+The dynamic system prompt enhances AI Engineer's ability to adapt to different scenarios and provide more relevant assistance.

 ### 📊 Token Management and Visualization

-Claude Engineer now features improved token management and visualization:
+AI Engineer now features improved token management and visualization:

 1. Enhanced token management using file context in the system prompt.
 2. Improved token visualization using a table format.